Learn how to teach the four types of sentences in three easy steps using guided notes, daily lessons, activities, and more that are effective and fun.

 Sometimes, we like to tell a friend about a new book.
 Other times, we like to ask a lot of questions.
 Some days, we feel the need to be extra bossy and tell others what to do.
 Then there are times when we are super excited about an upcoming trip or event.

-Through the many ways we express ourselves, we use sentences to help others understand what we are trying to say.
+We use sentences to help others understand what we are trying to say.
 Those sentences are broken down into four types of sentences.

 - Exclamatory/Strong Emotions